Khordad

 Khordad (خرداد, /fa/) is the third month of the Solar Hijri calendar.
 Khordad has thirty-one days.
-It begins in May and ends in June by the Gregorian calendar.
-Khordad is the third month of the spring season (Bahar).
+It begins in May 22 and ends in June 21 by the Gregorian calendar.
+Khordad is the third month of the spring season.
 It is followed by Tir.
 The Afghan Persian name is Jawzā (جَوزا).
 The name is derived from the deity name Haurvatat.

+The Shast-Sheshi festival held annually near Isfahan is a remnant of the pre-Islamic Zoroastrian feast of Khordadgan, dedicated to the divinity Khordad, the female guardian of water.